 - What kind of prizes are you offering to the top fundraisers?
 Anything that makes the event more fun for kids, means that your event will be more successful and raise more money.

-Auction Fundraiser: Charity auctions can be great school fundraisers.
+Carnival & Auction Fundraisers: Charity auctions can be great school fundraisers.
 Not only do they bring in a lot of dollars for your school but they are also a great community builder by involving people from your school and community in a meaningful way (i.e. those who donate time, talent and items to auction, volunteers, parents, students and school administrators)

-Sales Contest: Product sales are a great way to get students involved in raising funds for your school by selling candy, magazines, holiday items, and gift or discount cards.
-Sales contests don't take as much time to manage as a fundraising event, and have the added incentive of competition and awards for top fundraisers.
+Sales Contests: Product sales are a great way to get students involved in raising funds for your school by selling candy, magazines, holiday items, and gift or discount cards.
+Sales contests don’t take as much time to manage as a fundraising event, and have the added incentive of competition and awards for top fundraisers.
+You can also consider hosting year-round school spirit sales on your school website software.

 Successful school fundraising ideas may vary from one age group to another.
 For example, the younger the student is, the more important it is to engage the parent.
 For older, more tech-savvy students (who spend a lot of time in social media), an online peer-to-peer fundraising campaign may be the perfect fit.
 Learn more about age-related school fundraising ideas: